Shyzkanza/mcp-fetch-url/README.md

 ## 🚀 Use This Project as a Template

-This project is a **complete template** for creating your own ChatGPT apps with a clean architecture.
+This project is a **complete template** for creating your own MCP servers with a clean architecture.

-### To create your own app:
+### To create your own MCP server:

 1. **Duplicate this project**
 2. **Implement your tools** in `src/tools/`